BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 Accept Danielle's quest.
 Make your way to the Subseven Sanctum and enter the room on the left side of the maze.
 Talk to Luna then enter the door.

+!dbattle(["Tiala", :CultistF, 0], ["Tanner", :Cultist, 1], "Holy Field")

 Defeat the acolytes.
 You'll wake up in a cage - you can talk to the Arceus statue to walk through walls for a finite number of tiles.
 The 'A' key brings you back to the last statue you have used, if you get stuck.

 Start by using this statue and going straight up.
 Talk to the Blue Statue to the left, then return to your cell.
 Talk to Lukah in his, then go up the stairs yourself.

 In this hallway, go up and left to enter the room with the New World Door we were previously in.
 If you talk to any of the statues on the left side, you can walk through the wall to reach the Red Statue.
 Return to the previous room.

+!img("subseven_path_1.jpg")

-This main room is a bit of a huge maze, so here's a screenshot if it helps you navigate it.
+This main room is a huge maze.
 Note that you can get up to two 'extra steps' by talking to the statue from above, in certain situations, so if it seems like it's impossible to reach the next area, try doing that.

+!battle(["Mirian", :CultistF, 0], "Holy Field")

+!battle(["Arcturus", :Cultist, 1], "Holy Field")

 Activate the Purple Statue next.

-!img("subseven_path_1.jpg")

 Undo your steps to return to the entrance of the room.

+!img("subseven_path_2.jpg")

 The next path you have to take will lead you to the Green Statue.
 Note that if you mess up and end up in some of the rooms on the left side, you'll have to go back to the beginning and start again.

-!img("subseven_path_2.jpg")
+!battle(["Presley", :Cultist, 0], "Holy Field")

+Once you activate the green statue, go right via two phasing statues and then go down the long vertical hallway.

+!battle(["Ioletta", :CultistF, 0], "Holy Field")

-Return to the entrance area once more.
+Return to the entrance area once more by going down.

+!img("subseven_path_3.jpg")

 Finally, we simply have to make it to the top of this room and climb the stairs.
-The path:

-!img("subseven_path_3.jpg")
+Note that three statues before the end you can take a detour to fight one more trainer, if you'd like:

+!battle(["Ezra", :Cultist, 1], "Holy Field")

+Make your way to the top of the room and climb the stairs.
 Use the Light Shard if necessary and talk to the space deity in the room for a battle.

 !battle(["Palkia", :PALKIA, 0], "Holy Field")